snoyberg/yesoddocs/persistent/defining-entities.markdown

 * update: A field which can be updated.
 This will signal the template haskell code to create an appropriate update constructor.
 If the entity is named Person and the field is named age, the update constructor would be PersonAge.

 * Asc, Desc: A field sortable in either ascending or descending order.
-The resulting constructors names would be PersonAgeAsc and PersonAgeDesc.
+The resulting constructor names would be PersonAgeAsc and PersonAgeDesc.

 * Eq, Ne, Lt, Gt, Le, Ge: A field which can be filtered using one of these comparisons (equals, not equals, less than, etc).
 Constructor names are PersonAgeEq, PersonAgeNe, etc.